Support students and colleagues, and boost your own professional development by becoming a practice educator.

 While practice educators have the primary instructive role, all physiotherapists are expected to play a part in supporting students on placement.
 See the CSP Physiotherapy Framework for more on the link between education and physiotherapy practice.

-And see CSP key messages and myths around practice-based learning in our dedicated practice-based learning (PrBL) section elsewhere on this website.
+And see CSP key messages and myths around practice-based learning and our dedicated practice-based learning (PrBL) section elsewhere on this website.

 Become a practice educator